Free cookie consent management tool by TermsFeed

 If you have any trouble installing the operator, see Troubleshooting Appian on Kubernetes.

-If you haven’t done so already, create a new namespace in Kubernetes for your Appian site and all of its components.
-The namespace can have any name, though the rest of our instructions will use my-site-namespace
+If you haven't done so already, create a new namespace in Kubernetes for your Appian site and all of its components.
+The namespace can have any name; these instructions use <MY_SITE_NAMESPACE> as a placeholder.

 1

-Load the product license files as secrets into Kubernetes.
+2. Load the product license files as secrets into Kubernetes.
+Replace <PATH TO LICENSE> with the location where you unzipped the license files in step 1.

 1